Gabe3925/webdev/w05/d03/ASSIGNMENT_FILES/api_exploration_hw.md

 Head into your personal directory for today and create a `proof_of_concept.rb` file.
 Within this file, use httparty to access the API(s) you're interested in.

-__Note:__ Some APIs require you to register for an API key which has a daily hit limit.
-This is to ensure that selfish users don't crash the API by hitting it 5,000 times a day.
+__Note:__ Some APIs require you to register for an API key.
+You may to use this API key when hitting the API.